Medical Marijuana Doctor Issuing Recommendations for Patients Near Tampa, St. Petersburg and All of Florida

-If you are ready to learn more about how medical cannabis can help ease your discomfort, call Access Marijuana RX (AMRX) today at 727-209-5470 to schedule an initial consultation with Dr. Brown.
+If you are ready to learn more about how medical cannabis can help ease your discomfort, call Access Marijuana RX (AMRX) today at (727) 209-5470 to schedule an initial consultation with Dr. Yukna.
 AMRX helps individuals suffering from disease and chronic pain throughout Florida, including St. Petersburg and Tampa.
 If you don’t receive a recommendation for marijuana therapy, you pay nothing for your visit.

 Conditions We Can Treat with Medical Cannabis

 There are a number of conditions medical marijuana can treat.
-Florida law explicitly allows medical cannabis to be used as treatment for the following specific diseases:
+In Florida, medical cannabis can be used as treatment for the following specific diseases:

 - Multiple sclerosis

 - Amyotrophic lateral sclerosis (ALS)

 - Parkinson’s disease

 - Post-traumatic stress disorder (PTSD)